Event

 London Symphony Orchestra

 The London Symphony Orchestra (LSO) was established in 1904 as one of the first orchestras shaped by its musicians.
-Since then, generations of remarkable talents have built the LSO’s reputation for uncompromising quality and inspirational repertoires.
+Since then, generations of remarkable talents have built the orchestra’s reputation for quality, daring, ambition and a commitment to sharing the joy of music with everyone.
+Today, it is ranked among the world’s top orchestras, reaching tens of thousands of people in London, more on stages around the world and millions through streaming, downloads, radio and television.

 Sir Antonio Pappano